CodingGagan/markdown_test/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cloud-integrations.md

 <details>

-<summary>My CUR exists in the same account as Kubecost or the management account</summary>
+<summary>My CUR exists in the same account as nOps or the management account</summary>

 Attach the following policy to the same role or user.
 Use a user if you intend to integrate via ServiceKey, and a role if via IAM annotation (see more below under Via Pod Annotation by EKS).
 The SpotDataAccess policy statement is optional if the Spot data feed is configured (see “Setting up the Spot Data feed” step below).